 Marketers look for ways to engage with you.
-They want you to spend maximum time on their website / application and to fulfill same they use AI to act as an intelligent salesman and give you recommendations based on your activities, interests, and opinions.
+They want you to spend maximum time on their website/application and to fulfil the same they use AI to act as an intelligent salesman and give you recommendations based on your activities, interests, and opinions.

-Has it ever happened to you that when you are looking for product to buy on internet, you seldom get discounts or less price for that product?
+Has it ever happened to you that when you are looking for a product to buy on the internet, you seldom get discounts or less price for that product?
 It’s because the bots on these websites know when you actually need a product.
-Your cookies, searches, and other activities are monitored to provide you with a personalized pricing in response to your customer profile which that e-commerce website is generating in real time.
+Your cookies, searches, and other activities are monitored to provide you with personalized pricing in response to your customer profile which that e-commerce website is generating in real-time.

 Dynamic pricing (often referred to as personalized pricing) is a pricing strategy where the price is determined depending upon the demand, the availability and the profile of the customer.
 AI technologies are even used to decide and design personalized offers based on customer profiles.

-Your activities, interests, and device is taken into consideration before serving you an advertisement.
+Your activities, interests, and device are taken into consideration before serving you an advertisement.
 Marketers want to make the most out of advertisements by making them relevant for you.
-Advertisements relating to a product you recently searched about or from a website you recently visited are common on internet.
+Advertisements relating to a product you recently searched about or from a website you recently visited are common on the internet.

 Facebook and Google photos recognize a person face with the help of computer vision.
 Many new applications use this technology to create image filters and other engaging features.

-Bots now recognize your voice and understands everything you say.
-Siri, Google assistant, Alexa and most of the other chatbots now comes with speech recognition technology.
-Speech recognition is also used in applications like Shazam, google search, GPS maps, and other hands free systems.
+Bots now recognize your voice and understand everything you say.
+Siri, Google Assistant, Alexa and most of the other chatbots now comes with speech recognition technology.
+Speech recognition is also used in applications like Shazam, google search, GPS maps, and other hands-free systems.

-Including speech recognition in the operating model of your product/application is a great idea as users now look for hands free features for for more convenience.
+Including speech recognition in the operating model of your product/application is a great idea as users now look for hands-free features for more convenience.